GalaxyCong/HPMDubbing/README.md

 **Recent Updates**
 --------
 [11/11/2023]
-Uploading the feature of Chem datasets (chemistry lecture dataset), the sample rating is 160000Hz.
+Uploading the feature of chemistry lecture (Chem) dataset, the sample rating is 160000Hz.

 [18/11/2023]
 Uploading pre-trained model and complementing missing details to ensure inference successfully.